-[Analysis] Will new Dutch government be less eurosceptic?
+[Analysis] Will the new Dutch government be more pro-EU?

 This may put her at odds with typically more economically dovish countries like Spain, Portugal or Italy.

-And while Italian prime minister Antionio Draghi has been outspoken in his support to make some parts of the EU's €800bn recovery fund permanent, Kaag, who does not have a financial background, has not said anything publicly on the subject.
+And while Italian prime minister Mario Draghi has been outspoken in his support to make some parts of the EU's €800bn recovery fund permanent, Kaag, who does not have a financial background, has not said anything publicly on the subject.

+"The Dutch course correction is a realignment with Germany first.
+It is not necessarily aimed at placating southern member states," Korteweg said.

-A crisis may force her hand in other unforeseen ways, Korteweg explained.
+And a crisis may force her hand in other unforeseen ways, he explains.

 "Suppose that the Italian interest rate [on government loans] rises and payment problems arise.
 How will Kaag position herself?
 Intuitively she would be inclined to come to Italy's aid.
-Still, she also has to deal with the Dutch parliament, which is majority euro-sceptic," he said, adding that "it is too early to tell how she will behave."
+Still, she also has to deal with the Dutch parliament, which is majority eurocritical," he said, adding that "it is too early to tell how she will behave."

 "Kaag's first real litmus test will be her handling of the EU recovery fund application," Korteweg said.